QueNerguy/WikiQuedia/content/WikiQuedia/II Source Notes/miscellaneous - templateless/example boundary extremum.md

 $$

 Thus in $y$-direction an extremum is found when $x$ = 0.
-Plugging these expressions into on another, we get an extremum at $(0, 0)$ <br>The height attained at this point is:
+Plugging these expressions into on another, we get an extremum at $(0, 0)$ <br>The height attained at this point is
 $$
 f(x, y) = f(0, 0) = 2 \cdot 0 \cdot 0 = 0
 $$